About 'Peep Show'

 Despite the praise and publicity, and a now fairly substantial dedicated cult fan base this programme has never been a big hit in terms of audience figures.
 Peep Show's ratings have, to date, remained modest at best.
 In fact in early 2006 it looked like the show was heading for the axe when Channel 4 announced they were disappointed with the ratings of the third series.
 However, thankfully 'the suits' at Channel 4 realised just in time they were about to terminate a modern classic and so changed their minds.
 As a result, a fourth series was indeed filmed and, in what represented a major U-turn for the broadcaster, in early 2007 the network shocked the industry by announcing they'd commissioned the fifth season before the fourth had even aired.
 A very bold move which demonstrates the network had thankfully fully re-gained their faith in this great comedy.

-How many more seasons Peep Show will be on TV for is still not known, however we do know the production team want to continue for many more years.
-The main leads are certainly keen.
-In April 2008 Webb said: "We would like to keep going for as long as we possibly can because it's rare to find something that works like this.
+News finally came in 2010 of the show's conclusion, with just two final series to follow.
+In April 2008 Webb had said: "We would like to keep going for as long as we possibly can because it's rare to find something that works like this.
 There's lots of ideas for sitcoms but not many of them work.
 We've always wanted to keep going."
 Mitchell added: "I think it's a lot harder to come up with an idea for a sitcom that works than keep one going.
 Also look at people's careers.
 No-one has done eight great sitcoms.
 The great people have two or three, most people have done none.
 When you've got something that works, use it, or you'll regret."

 Interestingly the initial premise of Peep Show was somewhat different than the show we see in front of us now.
 David Mitchell explains: "The original idea was for the show to be based around two people watching television, and it being shot from their chairs, so you see the screen from their point of view, and the channel-hopping crap they watch, and you hear them comment on it.
 And then we thought, 'wouldn't it be nice if you could find out a bit about the lives of the guys watching' - and then the more we thought about these lives, the more we thought 'well let's just see their days, in the same way that we're seeing the television', so we see their days through their eyes, and hear their thoughts and reactions to it as their day progresses.
 As the idea developed, the watching-TV element became smaller and smaller, and the following-their-day element became larger and larger."